Khanqah of Baybars II: History

-Building
+Architecture

-Within the confines of the irregular site, the various functions of the Khanqah were interwoven into an architecturally rich building complex.
+The site includes a khanqah, a ribat (no longer extant), and associated structures that comprise Baybars' funerary complex.
+Within the confines of the irregular site, the various functions of the khanqah were interwoven into an architecturally rich building complex.
 The elegant facade has an imposing arched entrance that projects into the street.
 The doorway is set back in a marble recess covered with a hood of stalactites.
 A block of pharaonic stone engraved with hieroglyphics was used for the doorsill.

 The minaret, capped with a ribbed dome that was once covered with green faience tiles, is located on the south side of the building.
 The first tier is square and trimmed with rows of stalactites, or Muqarnas vaulting, while the second is cylindrical.